nixworks/public/news/2016/06/27/README.md

 ##### Whole Woman's Health v.
 Hellerstedt
 ### [The Supreme Court of the United States strikes down a law that would have required abortion clinics in Texas to upgrade in order to meet new "hospital-like" standards.
 Supporters of abortion rights said that the proposed law would force nearly all abortion clinics in the state to shut down, while their opponents argued for women's health benefits. ](/news/2016/06/27/the-supreme-court-of-the-united-states-strikes-down-a-law-that-would-have-required-abortion-clinics-in-texas-to-upgrade-in-order-to-meet-new.md)
-_Context: Supreme Court of the United States, Texas, Whole Woman's Health v.
-Hellerstedt_
+_Context: Whole Woman's Health v.
+Hellerstedt, Texas, Supreme Court of the United States_

 ##### Peter Altmaier
 ### [Peter Altmaier, German Chancellor Angela Merkel's chief of staff, warns Britain of dire consequences of exit from the European Union, saying in a newspaper interview that UK leaders should not rule out the possibility of another referendum on the same issue. ](/news/2016/06/27/peter-altmaier-german-chancellor-angela-merkelas-chief-of-staff-warns-britain-of-dire-consequences-of-exit-from-the-european-union-sayi.md)